 Don’t clog up your resume with a laundry list of continuing education classes.
 List a few current and important ones, if you wish.
 You could also write “Continuing Ed credits available upon request.”

 Don’t list an objective.
 “Looking for a position where I can use my experience and skills and deliver quality patient care” is obvious and therefore meaningless.
 And if you say you’re looking for a position in a specific area — the pharmaceutical industry, for example — you’ll have to change your resume every time you apply for a job in another specialty.
 You can always state your interest and preference in your cover letter, which you customize for each job application.

 Don’t list references on your resume or put “References available upon request” at the bottom.
 If interviewers want references, they’ll ask for them, and you’ll provide them on a separate sheet of paper.
 End of story.

 Don’t list every presentation you’ve made or everything you’ve published back to the Dark Ages.
 Rather, consider using a category entitled “Selected Presentations” or “Selected Publications” and list a few of the more important and current ones.
 Remember not to confuse a resume with a curriculum vitae (CV), which is a whole other animal.

 Don’t include your salary history on your resume.
-If responding to a classified ad that says “Will only consider resumes with salary history,” make a general statement about your salary history in your cover letter like “Over the last 10 years, I have been making a progressively increased salary.
-I am currently in the mid-50s range, plus benefits.”
+If responding to an ad that says “Will only consider resumes with salary history,” make a general statement about your salary history in your cover letter like “Over the last 10 years, I have been making a progressively increased salary.
+I am currently in the mid-60s range, plus benefits.”

 Likewise, don’t state your salary expectations on your resume.
 If pressed to do so as above, make a statement in your cover letter, such as “My salary requirement for this position is negotiable.
 At this time, I’m interested in learning more about whether the job is right for me and whether I’m the right candidate for the job.”